mdeff/ntds_2019/projects/README.md

 A full-length audio recording is available for each track.
 Additionally, a fixed length feature vector (audio descriptors computed from the waveform) describes the track.
 Relations between tracks can be studied by constructing a similarity graph.
-The similarity graph should at first be computed from audio features only.
-Later, motivated students will explore and merge other sources of information, at the level of tracks, albums, or artists.
+The similarity graph can be computed from audio features and metadata (at the level of tracks, albums, or artists).
-For the first part of the project (milestones 1 to 4), we recommend students to work with tracks that belong to the Hip-Hop and Rock genres of the dataset "FMA small".
+A subset of 2,000 tracks can be built by choosing tracks that belong to the Hip-Hop and Rock genres of the dataset "FMA small".
-That will create a subset of 2,000 tracks.

 It is also feasible to work with other graphs, such as relations between artists or listeners.
 The latter requires to scrap the website.
-We don't recommend exploring those options before having completed the milestones.

 |          | Description                                | Amount |
 | -------- | ------------------------------------------ | ------:|